cffdrs/website_en/docs/code.md

+<a href="https://cffdrs.github.io/website_fr/code/" target="_self" style="float: right;"> Français </a>

 ## Repository

 The [cffdrs-ng GitHub repository](https://github.com/nrcan-cfs-fire/cffdrs-ng/tree/main) contains the up-to-date code for the CFFDRS2025 modules in three programming languages: R, C, and Python.
 All three languages contain the same equations and perform the same tasks, the choice is yours depending on your system requirement.

 The [Canadian Forest Fire Weather Index (FWI)](https://cwfis.cfs.nrcan.gc.ca/background/summary/fwi) is a major subsystem of the CFFDRS.
 FWI2025 is the next generation FWI system corresponding to the CFFDRS2025.
-Below describes the files, data inputs, parameters, and outputs in a general way for all three languages, any deviations for a specific language will be noted.
+The following describes the files, data inputs, parameters, and outputs in a general way for all three languages, noting the variations for specific languages.

 ## FWI2025 Code
 ### Scripts